phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 🚀 Run  it!
 You should see the widgets arranged in a grid, aligned despite missing entries.

 ## QStackedLayout multiple widgets in the same space
-&emsp; The final layout we’ll cover is the QStackedLayout.
+The final layout we’ll cover is the QStackedLayout.
 As described, this layout allows you to position elements directly in front of one another.
 You can then select which widget you want to show.
 You could use this for drawing layers in a graphics application, or for imitating a tabbed interface.
 Note there is